 GRTensor contains an interactive program for constructing your own metric: Simply type makeg(metricname); , where metricname is the name you wish to call the metric.
 You will be prompted to enter the metric in one of several forms, and guided through the necessary steps; don't forget the semi-colon after each input!
+(To do coordinate-based computations, it is probably easiest to enter the line element; to use an orthonormal basis, choose "non-holonomic basis", then "covariant components", after which you will need to enter the orthonormal basis of 1-forms, followed by the metric, which is typically the diagonal matrix with entries $(-1\ 1\ 1\ 1)$.)

+WARNING: makeg does not work with the (default) Java interface; either use another interface, or create and load a metric file, as described below.

+Some standard metrics can be loaded by first telling GRTensor where to find them with the command (on COSINe machines)

+grOptionMetricPath:="/home/math/tevian/GRtensor/metrics":

-Some standard metrics can be loaded by first telling GRTensor where to find them with the command grOptionMetricPath:='/home/math/tevian/GRtensor/metrics': after which the file you want can be loaded using qload.
-(You can put this command in a file called grtensor.ini in your home directory, but not in your .mapleinit file.)
-For example, the Schwarzschild black hole metric can be loaded with qload(schw).
+after which the file you want can be loaded using qload .
+For example, the Schwarzschild black hole metric can be loaded with qload(schw) .
+On physics machines, you should replace /home/math/tevian with /home/tevian , and on PCs use \\\\poole\\ClassFolders\\Math-Dray\\GRtensor\\metrics

+You can put this command in a file called grtensor.ini in your home directory (or the same directory as your maple.ini file), but not in your .mapleinit file.

 You can also create metric files of your own by using the canned files as an analogy, then loading your file with qload or grload.
-This is not as hard as it sounds, as the file only needs to define the number of coordinates Ndim, list the coordinates x1, etc, and enter the metric components g11, etc; note the trailing underscore in each variable name.
+This is not as hard as it sounds, as the file only needs to define the number of coordinates $Ndim{-}$, list the coordinates $x1{-}$, etc, and enter the metric components $g11{-}$, etc; note the trailing underscore in each variable name.
 For the sphere, the file would be